Black Galaxy Granite : Factual Information For Users Worldwide

 Black Galaxy Granite Usage

 Whilst Black Galaxy is used for many, many kitchen countertop projects and bathroom vanity tops the overwhelming majority of Black Galaxy is processed into calibrated tiles, paving or construction projects.
 Obviously a polished surface is the most common surface finish to bring out the best colours in the granite plus the glossy surface gives a great contrast to all types of accessories such as taps, sinks or cabinet door handles.
-Galaxy is also suitable for flamed (thermal), honed, river-washed, leather and brushed finishes.
-To learn more about these please go here (Opens in a new window).
+Black Galaxy is also suitable for flamed (thermal), honed, river-washed, leather and brushed finishes.
+To learn more about these please go here.

 Black Galaxy Granite Durability